msm8916-mainline/qhypstub/README.md

 # qhypstub
-[qhypstub] is an open-source `hyp` firmware stub for Qualcomm MSM8916/APQ8016 that allows using the virtualization functionality built into the ARM Cortex-A53 CPU cores.
-Unlike the original (proprietary) `hyp` firmware from Qualcomm, it allows booting Linux/KVM or other hypervisors in EL2. **As a stub, it does not implement any hypervisor functionality**, it just "bridges the gap" to easily allow using other hypervisors like KVM in Linux.
+[qhypstub] is a simple, open-source `hyp` firmware replacement for some Qualcomm SoCs that allows using the virtualization functionality built into the ARM CPU cores.
+Unlike the original (proprietary) `hyp` firmware from Qualcomm, it allows booting Linux/KVM or other hypervisors in EL2.
+Note that it **does not implement any hypervisor functionality**, it is just a _stub_ to "bridge the gap" between the Qualcomm firmware and other hypervisors like KVM in Linux.

+The following Qualcomm SoCs are known to work so far:

+  - Snapdragon 410 (MSM8916/APQ8016)
+  - Snapdragon 615 (MSM8939)

+The same or similar approaches could likely work for many more similar SoCs from Qualcomm (assuming the devices actually allow using custom firmware).

 Overall, it has the following advantages compared to the original firmware from Qualcomm:
 - Boot [Linux]/KVM or other operating systems in EL2 to enable virtualization functionality